 The Maryland State Department of Education (MSDE) has added middle school (grades 4-9) to its areas of teacher certification.
 In order to be competitive within the State and serve the UMBC students who want to specialize in STEM education at the middle school level, the education department is proposing a new Middle School STEM Education degree.
-This course is needed for the new degree, and will be taught every fall semester.
-This seminar fits into the curriculum as a key clinical support course when teachers are participating in Phase I of their internship (student teaching).
-The course will serve students who are majoring in the Middle School STEM education program.
-This course is a 400 level course because the internship experience is the capstone experience for the program.
-Students who enroll must be accepted into Phase I of internship and have departmental permission.
+This seminar is needed for the new degree, and will be taught every fall semester.
+It fits into the curriculum as a key clinical support course when teacher candidates majoring in the Middle School STEM education program are participating in Phase I of their internship (student teaching).

+This seminar is a 400 level course because the internship experience is the capstone experience for the program.
+Students who enroll must have successfully completed two prerequisite courses: EDUC 412M Introduction to Middle Level Teaching and Learning (3) and EDUC 410 Reading in the Content Area I (3) as these two courses provide fundamental knowledge of best practices in middle school teaching and are key performance benchmarking courses in the UMBC Tk20 Teacher Performance Assessment System.
+Students also must be accepted into Phase I of internship and have departmental permission to enroll.
 Students in the course will be graded using the regular grading scale and be required to earn a B or better in the course to advance in the program.
 The course is not offered with a repeatable option.